Profile image

 Finnian specialises in public and civil law, with a focus on migrants’ rights, employment and climate justice.

-Before coming to the bar, Finnian worked as a Legal Caseworker at United Voices of the World, a trade union predominantly representing low-paid and precarious migrant workers.
+Before coming to the bar, Finnian worked as a legal caseworker at United Voices of the World, a trade union predominantly representing low-paid and precarious migrant workers.
 Prior to this, he was the Judicial Assistant to Lord Justice Singh, and spent a summer with Advocates Abroad providing asylum interview preparation support to refugees at the Vial Refugee Camp in Chios, Greece.
 In addition, Finnian has taught European Union law to undergraduates at the London School of Economics and worked as a research assistant for Professors Jeff King and Laura Hoyano.
-He has worked for a number of NGOs, including Reprieve, the Women’s Inclusive Team, Amicus and the South African Legal Resources Centre.
+He has worked for a number of NGOs, including Reprieve, the Women’s Inclusive Team, Amicus, and the South African Legal Resources Centre.

 Public and Administrative Law